Access Requirements

 All BachelorWith the Minor in Linguistics Direct access If the UCLouvain Admissions Office considers the enrolment application sufficiently complete, it will submit the application to the faculty for a decision.

-Other Bachelor Access with additional training Maximum 60 credits of supplementary classes integrated into the Master's programme
+Other Bachelor Access based on application Maximum 60 credits of supplementary classes integrated into the Master's programme

 Others Bachelors of the French speaking Community of Belgium